Morocco–Portugal relations

 Morocco–Portugal relations cover a period of several centuries largely historic, and to present not particularly substantial relations.
-Initial contacts started in the 8th century, when Muslim forces invaded most of the territory of the Iberian peninsula.
+Initial contacts started in the 8th century, when Muslim forces invaded most of the territory of the Iberian Peninsula.
 After the Reconquista, Portugal would then expand into Africa, starting with the territory of Morocco, by invading cities and establishing fortified outposts along the Moroccan coast.

+History

 First Islamic expansion - Umayyad Caliphate (8th century)

 Following the invasion of southern Iberian Peninsula by the Umayyad Caliphate with the Berber Commander Tariq ibn Ziyad in 711, during the 8th century Arab and Berber armies invaded the rest of Iberia, and even went beyond to Southern France, and as far as Poitiers and the Rhône valley, until the turning point of the Battle of Tours in 732.
 The Rio Douro eventually became the boundary between Christian and Muslim lands.
 The land between the Douro and Rio Minho was the Christian County of Portucale, which became the Kingdom of Portugal under Afonso Henriques in 1139.